NaturaLog-space/InstantDalgona/README.md

 - 8 grams of Nutella
 - 1 gram of Xanthan Gum

+# Instant Caramel Dalgona

+Recipe:
+- 8 grams of Instant Coffee
+- 28 grams of Caramel
+- 18 grams of Milk
+- 1 gram of Xanthan Gum

 # Instant Pumpkin Spice Dalgona
 Recipe:
 - 6 grams of Instant Coffee